dungeongod/RHOK/README.md

 ## Swacchta

-This Project is made in random hacks of kindness
+This Project is made in random hacks of kindness.

 The contributors are:
 * [Gaurav Rawal](https://github.com/g-ur-v)
 * [Nikhil Sharma](https://github.com/nikhil722sharma)